onxblog/DSS/ReadMe.txt

 This station designed in Ukraine and in code have Ukrainian annotation.
-Digital Soldering Station (next DSS) designed for iron solder HAKKO 936 Compatible with Lukey 868 852D+ 936+ irons and many ather builded on ceramic HAKKO A1321 part.
+Digital Soldering Station (next DSS) designed for iron solder HAKKO 936 Compatible with Lukey 868 852D+ 936+ irons and many others builded on ceramic HAKKO A1321 part.
+DSS have 3 digit led display, speaker

 SRC coded in CodeVisionAVR
 Firmware autor Victor_P Ukraine